seanjosephjurgens/vcf_splitter_variantqcer/README.md

-# VCF Trimmer for UK Biobank RAP
+# VCF Splitter and VariantQCer for UK Biobank RAP DRAGEN data
 #### Developed by Andrew Wood.
 University of Exeter
 #### Re-purposed by Sean Jurgens.
 Broad Institute / Amsterdam UMC